05TharunKM/Samsung-PD-Training-/README.md

 </details>

 <details>
-<summary>Lab:Set-up and Hold Analysis before solving violations</summary>
+<summary>Lab: Set-up and Hold Analysis before solving violations</summary>

 + Timing violations are resolved using two methods in this design, sizing the cell and inserting buffer/inveretr pairs.
 + Sizing the cell: